mikestagney/spotify-music-advisor/README.md

 Fourteenth project created for JetBrains Academy Java Developer course - hard level project.

+### How to Run

+The app can run with or without command line arguments.

+Parses 3 arguments: -access, -resource, -page

+-access: authorization server path.
+The default value is https://accounts.spotify.com

+-resource: API server path.
+The default value is https://api.spotify.com

+-page: number of entries shown on a page.
+The default value is 5.

 ### Sample input and output:

 \> new\